Blue Cross and Blue Shield of Oklahoma is the best health insurance company in Oklahoma. Silver plans start at $485 per month before discounts.

 Show All Rows

-• Ambetter has the cheapest health insurance for about half of all Oklahomans.
+• Ambetter has the cheapest health insurance for about three-quarters of all Oklahomans.
 The company also sells the most affordable health insurance plans in Oklahoma City.

-• Blue Cross Blue Shield (BCBS) offers the most affordable medical insurance to about four out of 10 people in Oklahoma.
-BCBS has the cheapest rates in Tulsa.
+• Blue Cross Blue Shield (BCBS) offers the most affordable medical insurance to about one out of 10 people in Oklahoma.
+However, BCBS has the cheapest rates in close to one-third of Oklahoma counties.

 Best health insurance companies in Oklahoma